pblabs/zen/README.markdown

 Due its general purpose, Zen does not provide any middleware modules of any kind.
 Take a look at http://github.com/pblabs/zen-garden

 ## Background
-Zen takes ideas from Connect, Stack and internal projects under construnction.
+Zen takes ideas from Connect, Stack and internal projects under construction.